nishadtupe/Visualizing-Crime-in-Los-Angeles/data/Read_Dataset.md

 #### Datasets  :
-The dataset is huge in size and restricted to upload so it can be downloaded from kaggle website. https://www.kaggle.com/cityofLA/crime-in-los-angeles
+The dataset is huge in size and github restricted to upload so it can be downloaded from kaggle website. https://www.kaggle.com/cityofLA/crime-in-los-angeles

 ### Original dataset.